Volunteer Advisers Group

 Mari is a professor at University of Caxias do Sul, teaching for International Market and Administration, she is Director of Project Piaba – Instituto Piaba Brasil, Legal Responsible for “Indicação de Procedência Rio Negro” (Geographic Indication).
 She is MSc en Sciences et Technologies mention Agronomie et Agroalimentaire, Spécialité Viticulture –Œnologie the ESA – Escola Superior de Agricultura d’Angers, Master Universitário Internacional em Viticultura, Enologia y Gestion de la Empresa Vitivinicola- Universid Politécnica de Valencia – Espanha, DNM (Diploma Nazionale di Mestrato) – en Sciences e Tecnologies, menzione Agronomie-Agroalimentare, espezialità Viticultura e Enologia – Università di Bologna UNIBO– Itália.
 Post Graduated in Marketing, and graduated in Economy.
 She wrote a Dossie to build a Geographic Indication (IP Rio Negro).
 Mari has been working with the Rio Negro region for 8 years.

-Jackie is a senior aquarist at New England Aquarium in Boston and experience educator.
+Jackie is a mechanical systems operator and former senior aquarist and educator at New England Aquarium in Boston.
 Jackie volunteers her time speaking at fish clubs, helping with trade shows such as Aquatic Experience and providing her expertise and enthusiasm for wild-caught Rio Negro Fish.

 Scientific publications include 99 scientific papers, 18 book chapters, and four edited books.
 Have participated in several scientific meetings.
 Have been invited as lecturer in several meetings in various countries, including Brazil, Argentina, Paraguay, Peru, Colombia, Bolivia, Unites States, England, Sweden, and Germany.